adswa/multimatch_gaze/paper.md

 # Summary

-The similarity of scanpaths, the trace of eye-movements in space and time, offers insights into commonalities and differences of viewing behavior within and between participants.
+The similarity of scan paths, the trace of eye-movements in space and time, offers insights into commonalities and differences of viewing behavior within and between participants.
 In addition to the quantification of position and order of a series of eye-movements, a comparison between them adds a useful dimension to the traditional analysis of eyetracking data.
-For example, scanpath comparisons are used to study analogy-making [@french], visual exploration and imagery [@Johansson], habituation in repetitive visual search [@burmester], or spatial
+For example, scan path comparisons are used to study analogy-making [@french], visual exploration and imagery [@Johansson], habituation in repetitive visual search [@burmester], or spatial